Cetis/intelligent-campus/mapping/properties.md

 ## Ontology entities
 The intelligent campus ontology is an approach and not an exhaustive list.
-Entities map to popular OSM key pairs.
+Properties map to popular OSM key pairs.
 This list documents popular entities and properties that may be implemented against them.
 To avoid mirroring the OSM documentation a list of popular entities with of OSM and geoJSON examples are kept here.
 Implementers may want to check there OSM documentation for other [key pairs](https://wiki.openstreetmap.org/wiki/Tags).

 ### Capacity